jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Contracts are [Fixed/Stable Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) in most designs.
 In UML class diagrams other design elements depend upon the contracts rather than the contracts depending upon those elements.
 This is visually represented by the dependency arrowheads modeling the relationship between elements consistently pointing inward toward contract elements and rarely away from them.
 The only time contracts depend upon other elements is when they depend upon other contracts.
 For example, Java Interfaces can only extend other Interfaces.

-__NOTE:__ Technically interfaces depend upon their parameters, which can be other classes, but these tend to be core Business Elements that are implemented as Value Objects.
+__NOTE:__ Technically interfaces depend upon their parameters, which can be other classes, but these tend to be core Business Elements that ideally are implemented as Value Objects.

 What code is being executed in contract tests that confirm expectations and obligations?
 This is going to sound counter intuitive, but there is no code that’s being executed.
 There is no implementation for the contract.
 The _code_ being executed will be [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html).